adi1090x/polybar-themes/README.md

 These Polybar themes are based on powerline and some other cool glyphs. <br />
 There are total 19 colors with 2 variants *(Light & Dark)* and 6 styles *[Total 228 polybar themes]*. <br />
+I used limited modules in this setup and created only a single config file, so if you need more modules, check the previous setups. <br />

 **How To Use** : Put all files in *'/home/$USER/.config/polybar/'* and execute *'launch.sh'* to start the polybar or add this script to your WM startup file. <br />